hexdreamer/tesseract-build/README.md

 To get a very quick and basic validation of our hard work, we'll ignore those installed libs for a moment and focus on a command-line (CL) tesseract program that was also built and installed as a part of our process.

 For the CL (and lib-based Xcode) Tesseract to work, we need to get the *trained data* for the languages we want recognized.
 We'll get Traditional Chinese and Japanese, both for vertical scripts, and English and Japanese, for horizontal.
+The data is downloaded to **Root/share/tessdata**.
+For this test, the data is made known to the CL tesseract program by exporting an environment variable, `export TESSDATA_PREFIX=$ROOT/share/tessdata`, in the test script.

 Run **Scripts/test_tesseract.sh** to download the trained data and run a quick OCR test on these sample images: